-The unit selected for the dissolved oxgyen sensor at time channel is added to controller (mS/PSU/TDS for standard/high range sensors and uS/M Ω /M Ω -UPW for the utlralow range sensors) will be the unit used for the analog output, contact relays and trend graph.
+UNIT NOTE FOR DISSOLVED OXYGEN (DO) SENSORS: The unit selected for the dissolved oxygen sensor at time channel is added to controller (ppm or % Saturation) will be the unit used for the analog output, contact relays and trend graph.
+UNIT NOTES FOR CONDUCTIVITY (EC) SENSORS: The unit selected for the dissolved oxgyen sensor at time channel is added to controller (mS/PSU/TDS for standard/high range sensors and uS/M $\Omega$ /M $\Omega$ -UPW for the utlralow range sensors) will be the unit used for the analog output, contact relays and trend graph.